Fabric Painting with NO Heat Setting!

 In your Design Software chose an image that you want to use and size it appropriately.

 You will now need to create a box around it for stenciling purposes.
 I chose a square and made it a bit bigger than the image so that I didn't get any paint on the bag itself.
 Attach the image and the square together.
-Cut a piece of permanent vinyl to your mat and send to the cutter.
+Cut a piece of permanent vinyl to your mat and send it to the cutter.

 Weed the inner pieces while leaving the negative space.
-We do this because we want to paint where the inner pieces where.
+We do this because we want to paint where the inner pieces were.
 Apply some transfer tape to your vinyl.
 I used a stickier transfer tape the first time and HATED LIFE - so this time I used paper transfer tape.
 It worked SO much better!
 I actually sighed a sigh of relief then shouted woohoo!
 Yes I know, my kids tell me I am a weirdo ALL.THE.TIME. lol

 If you find when applying the transfer tape that it doesn't want to stick or peel the vinyl off the backing the way you want it to - be patient.
 Flip it over and burnish well from behind and then remove the backing slowly.
 When a piece sticks to the backing gently rub it and help it attach to the transfer tape.

-When you get the placement of the image where you want it on the item you are painting, rub the image down so it sticks the fabric piece.
+When you get the placement of the image where you want it on the item you are painting, rub the image down so it sticks to the fabric piece.
 Then slowly peel the transfer tape off of the vinyl.
 I find that if you roll the tape back on itself it works great.
 Same as when removing the vinyl from its backing, if the transfer tape pulls up a piece from the fabric simply roll the tape back over the fabric and rub the piece you need to stick.
 Who knew the amount of patience you would need to craft BUT hey at least we keep the government funded by supporting the liquor store right? lol

 Here is the image once the transfer tape is removed.